Larry Collins (writer): Life

 In 1972, after five years' research and interviews, they published O Jerusalem! about the birth of Israel in 1948, turned into a movie by Elie Chouraqui.

 In 1975, they published Freedom at Midnight, a story of the Indian Independence in 1947, and the subsequent assassination of Mahatma Gandhi in 1948.
-It is said they spent $300,000 researching and still emerged wealthy.

 The duo published their first fictional work, The Fifth Horseman, in 1981.
 It describes a terrorist attack on New York masterminded by Libya's Colonel Gaddafi.
 The book had such a shocking effect that the French President cancelled the sale of nuclear reactors to Libya, even though it was meant for peaceful purposes.
 Paramount Pictures, which was planning a film based on the book, dropped the idea in fear that fanatics would emulate the scenario in real life.

 In 1985, Collins authored Fall from Grace (without Lapierre) about a woman agent sent into occupied France who realizes she may be betrayed by her British masters if necessary.
-He also wrote Maze: A Novel (1989), and Black Eagles (1992), a semi-fictional novel about two conflicted American agents in Manuel Noreiga´s Panama.
+He also wrote Maze: A Novel (1989), and Black Eagles (1992), a semi-fictional novel about two conflicted American agents in Manuel Noriega’s Panama.
 He also wrote Le Jour Du Miracle: D-Day Paris (1994) and Tomorrow Belongs To Us (1998).
 Shortly before his death, he collaborated with Lapierre on Is New York Burning?
 (2005), a novel mixing fictional characters and real-life figures that speculates about a terrorist attack on New York City.

 In 2005, while working from his home in Fréjus, France, on a book about the Middle East, Collins died of a sudden cerebral hemorrhage.

 Personal life

 In 1966, Collins married Nadia Sultan.
-They had two sons, Michael and Lawrence.
+They had two sons.